hadeeressamanwer/logo_detection/README.md

 # The Training Model Will Be Found In Training_Model.ipynb.

-It was used to train both football_club brands detector and car brands detector.
+It was used to train both football_club brands detector and car brands detector.<br>
-300 dataset images was used in football_clubs
+300 dataset images was used in football_clubs.<br>
-20,778 dataset images was used in cars
+20,778 dataset images was used in cars.<br>
-Another architectures was tried as: alexnet.ipynb,cifar10.ipynb,vggnet.ipynb.
+Another architectures was tried as: alexnet.ipynb,cifar10.ipynb,vggnet.ipynb.<br>
 But the final architectures used in training and prediction will be found in Training_Model.ipynb as it achieved the highest accuracy

 # The Trained Weights of The Model:

-To run the code make sure that 'car.h5py' and 'football.h5py' are located in the same folder of the project.
+To run the code make sure that 'car.h5py' and 'football.h5py' are located in the same folder of the project.<br>
 Link of the parameters file:https://drive.google.com/drive/folders/10kHyeo1m1gV01pwJ7nWccZhTHpU0FD2m?usp=sharing

 # The .py File.